 - Thanks to a popular show dog named Huddersfield Ben, the breed gained recognition in the late 1800s and earned its official name.

-- It’s not unusual for Yorkie puppies of the same litter to vary greatly in size!
+- It’s not unusual for Yorkie puppies of the same litter to vary separation anxiety greatly in size!

 21. Australian Silky Terrier

 Like its close relative the Yorkie, the Australian Silky Terrier is bold despite its small size.
-The Silky Terrier is prized for its coat's lovely smooth sheen, but it also happens to be hypoallergenic and low-shedding.
+The Silky Terrier is prized for its coat's lovely smooth sheen great choice, but it also happens to be a hypoallergenic breed and low-shedding.

 Fun Facts About Australian Silky Terriers